zyh-pku/Codes-for-MLE-project/README.md

 ## Figures and Tables for illustrations of our inferential theories
 The following results show the information loss between the full-information MLE and the marginal-information MLE.
 Both the finite-sample and asymptotic distributions for two kinds of MLEs demonstrate the information loss.
 The visualized fit between the two distributions supports our inferential theories based on the long-span asymptotic property and the approximation for Fisher information.
-### 1. The Explicit information loss under the BOU model
+### 1. The explicit information loss under the BOU model
 ![ead991ab3b60e9a4c6922865e71382f](https://github.com/zyh-pku/Inference-in-Continuous-Time-Diffusion-Model-with-Latent-Variables/assets/145367171/8c057ac4-6bb7-4e7b-9037-f63aebe18288)
 ### 2. The visualized fit between finite-sample and asymptotic distributions for two kinds of MLEs under the BOU model as well as the Heston model
 ![4eaf0f82502ba688bb2e8f37a461eed](https://github.com/zyh-pku/Inference-in-Continuous-Time-Diffusion-Model-with-Latent-Variables/assets/145367171/9f60ea20-bc88-4ed8-84c0-c64c65069109)